 Family Hotels in Launceston

-Alternatively, if a motel, hotel, or resort is more your thing, you can find the best deals for Launceston accommodation here.
+Alternatively, if a motel, hotel, or self-contained apartment is more your thing, you can find the best deals for Launceston accommodation here.

 The below are some popular hotel & apartment suggestions for travelling with kids in Launceston

 Peppers Silo | the very popular 5* hotel offers all the modern-day luxuries wrapped inside a historic building, while located within walking distance to many popular sights in Launceston.

 Hotel Grand Chancellor Launceston | One of Launceston’s bestselling hotels due to its location in the city centre.
 Close to shopping areas, gardens, and the Queen Victoria Museum.

 The Sebel Launceston | The 4 star unique hotel is only a two-minute walk from the CBD and provides fully self-contained suites.

 Best Western Plus Launceston | Close to restaurants and cafes, the 4.5* hotel offers comfortable accommodation in the heart of Launceston.

 There are numerous day trips if you are using Launceston as a hub to explore the surrounding Tasmanian areas, including a road trip along the east coast to exploring the wild west.
 Some of the popular day trips are as follows: